Carbon-chugging cooling towers.

 Big Picture

 Current levels of CO2 in the atmosphere are catastrophic despite making up only 0.04% of its matter.
 This makes capturing and removing it tricky.
-Enormous amounts of air and water must pass through chemicals that bind directly to the CO2 molecules.
-Fortunately, millions of cooling towers globally already move large quantities of air and water every day, just not for carbon removal.
-At least, not yet.
+Enormous amounts of air must pass through chemicals that bind directly to the CO2 molecules.
+Then, massive heaters are used to get captured CO2 out of the chemicals that separate them from the air.
+At least, that’s how it usually works.

 How it Works